Transferring Data with iCommands and Command Line¶

 Ubuntu 18.04:

-Configure the repository and use apt
+Configure the repository, pin the iCommands version to 4.2.8, and use apt

 to install the iCommands package irods-icommands